 The desire to prevent clotting has driven one of the biggest changes in hormone replacement therapy: the shift away from oral hormone replacement medications.

 “It turns out that oral estrogen and to some degree testosterone — this is not true of progesterone or progestin — result in more of a spike of clotting factors,” which increases the risk of stroke, Dr. Booth says.

 But those same hormones delivered in other ways don’t carry the same clotting risk.
 That has given rise to a number of dose delivery options, including a transdermal patch, the size of a postage stamp, worn below the panty line.

 “There are (vaginal) suppositories.
 There are creams.
 There is a ring that in inserted in the vagina.
 There are mists to be sprayed on the skin and gels.
 The list goes on and on,” Dr. Booth says.

 Pro’s and Con’s of Hormone Replacement Therapy

 For a patient considering hormone replacement, Dr. Booth spends time explaining the risks, which go beyond blood clots.
-Dual (estrogen and progesterone or a progestin) hormone replacement can increase the risk of breast cancer after about four years.
+Dual (estrogen and progesterone or progestin) hormone replacement can increase the risk of breast cancer after about four years.
 Estrogen also can raise the risk of gallbladder disease.

 The gynecologist helps weigh all those factors with the patient, helping come to a very personal decision based on a woman’s goals and acceptance of risk.
-It’s not recommended for women with a history of a hormone-sensitive cancer or a blood-clotting disorder.
+It’s not recommended for women with a history of hormone-sensitive cancer or a blood-clotting disorder.
 Smokers and women who have migraines with auras should also steer clear.